crysalead/sql-dialect/README.md

 echo $select->toString();            // SELECT (1 + 2) * 3
 ```

+You probably had to read the example twice.
+But if it looks quite confusing at a first glance, prefix notation has a couple of advantages:*
+* it's can represent any kind of expression by definition.
+* it's not SQL dedicated and can be used in a higher level of abstraction.
+* it's simpler to deal with programmatically than parsing/unparsing SQL strings, since it's a mathematical abstraction.

-Note: named operators need to be prefixed by a colon `:` (e.g `:or`, `:and`, `:like`, ':in', etc.).
-However mathematical symbol like `+`, `-`, `<=`, etc. doesn't requires colon.
+Note: all named operators are prefixed by a colon `:` (e.g `:or`, `:and`, `:like`, ':in', etc.).
+However mathematical symbol like `+`, `-`, `<=`, etc. doesn't requires a colon.

-If more complex than the classic SQL notation this prefix notation has two main advantages:
-* is not SQL dedicated and can be used in a higher level of abstraction.
-* is simpler to deal with programmatically than parsing/unparsing SQL strings.

 #### Formatters

-Formatters are used to escapes table/field names & quotes string values out of the box.
-The available built-in formatters are:
+Formatters are used to deal with the three different types of values present in SQL:

+1. the table/field names which need to be escaped.
+2. the values which needs to be quotes like string values.
+3. the plain expressions.

+So, to be able to choose the formatting, the following formatters has been introduced:

-* `':name'`: it escapes a table/field names.
+* `':name'`: escapes a table/field names.
-* `':value'`: it quotes string values.
+* `':value'`: quotes string values.
-* `':plain'`: it doesn't do anything (Warning: `':plain'` is subject to SQL injection)
+* `':plain'`: doesn't do anything (warning: `':plain'` is subject to SQL injection)

-Most of queries relies on the following kind of condition: `field = value`, so you can write your select conditions like the following:
+Since most of queries relies on the following kind of condition: `field = value`, you don't need to specify the formatting everywhere.
+For example you can simply write your select conditions like the following:

 ```php
 $select->from('table')->where([